Wildlander-mod/wildlander-mod.github.io/11-Mod-Deep-Dives/Immersive-Equipment-Display.md

 This allows your weapons to stay in their equipped (but sheathed) locations when using other weapons.
 If you don't replicate the settings (by hand, naturally, can't copy them) then when with the above setup when I go to equip a bow my Sword is put back where it naturally rests on the hip.

-Addtionally, this is SPECIFICALLY for a weapon in a given slot.
+Additionally, this is SPECIFICALLY for a weapon in a given slot.
 If you decide to MH the Dagger and OH the Sword your displayed models will be at the default for MH dagger and OH Sword.

 Below are before and after setting the same placement for each weapon the same in both IED and XPMSE, a noticeable and immersive difference.